abdulhamiid/mssnaac/README.md

 ### Usage

-To run the project, execute the following command to find and fix issues.
+To run the project, execute the following command

 ```
   npm start
 ```
 ### Run tests
-To run tests, run the following command to correct
+To run tests, run the following command to find and fix issues.

 - [ ] Eslint;
   Run `npx eslint "**/*.{js,jsx}" --fix` on the root of your directory of your project.